TheLartians/PEGParser/README.md

 Time Complexity
 ---------------
-Parser memorizes intermediate steps resulting in linear time complexity for grammars without left-recursion.
+lars::parser memorizes intermediate steps resulting in linear time complexity for grammars without left-recursion.
 Left-recursive grammars have squared time complexity (worst case).

 License
 -------
-Parser is available under the GNU GENERAL PUBLIC LICENSE license.
+lars::parser is available under the GNU GENERAL PUBLIC LICENSE license.
 See the LICENSE file for more info.
 For additional licencing options please contact the developer at thelartians@gmail.com .